spacelift-io/user-documentation/docs/vendors/terraform/provider-registry.md

 }
 ```

 The above example does not refer to a specific version, meaning that you are going to always use the latest available (published) version of your provider.
-That said, you can use any versioning syntax supported by the Terraform Registry - learn more about it [here](https://developer.hashicorp.com/terraform/language/expressions/version-constraints).
+That said, you can use any versioning syntax supported by the Terraform Registry - learn more about it [here](https://developer.hashicorp.com/terraform/language/expressions/version-constraints){: rel="nofollow"}.

 ### Using providers inside Spacelift